starreslzx/LearningSpace/Readme.md

 ## quick start
 python code/main.py
 ## note
-You may have trouble getting question from picture because using pytesseract is difficult
+If you want to experience extracting question from picture, you need to download pytesseract and change the path accordingly